 There are many people you can go to for help with teenage depression:

-- your GP – keep in mind that sometimes children are more comfortable talking to a new doctor, a doctor who doesn’t also see their parents, a younger doctor or a doctor of the same gender
+your GP – keep in mind that sometimes children are more comfortable talking to a GP who doesn’t also see their parents, a younger doctor or a doctor of the same gender

 - your local community health centre